Jeroen de Groot

 Health and safety provisions are only specifically exempted if they meet the following conditions:

-If your employee wishes a more luxurious, equally safe, version of the same provision or an upgrade of a health and safety provision (more expensive frames for monitor glasses), this is possible, but the targeted exemption does not apply to the additional costs involved.
-For these additional costs or a non-compulsory health and safety provision, you can ask the employee to contribute.
-You deduct this own contribution from the net wage.
-Instead, you may choose to designate the additional costs or non-compulsory occupational health and safety provision as final taxable income and charge it to the tax-free margin, subject to the customary criterion.
+If your employee wants a more luxurious, equally safe version of the same provision or an upgrade of a health and safety provision (a more expensive frame for monitor glasses), this is possible, but the targeted exemption does not apply to the additional costs involved.
+For these additional costs or a non-compulsory occupational health and safety provision, you can request a contribution from the employee.
+You deduct this contribution from the net salary.
+Instead, you can opt to designate the additional costs or non-compulsory health and safety provision as a final taxable benefit and charge it to the tax-free allowance, subject to the customary use criterion.
 The provision will then remain untaxed for your employee.
-You can also use a cafeteria scheme for the extra costs or the non-compulsory occupational health and safety provision (see section 4.15 of the 2021 Taxation Manual)
+You can also use a cafeteria scheme for the additional costs or the non-compulsory health and safety provision (see section 4.15 of the Payroll Tax Handbook 2021).

 We hope you have learned more about the reimbursement of monitor glasses.
 Would you like to order monitor glasses directly through Seeh - Hans Anders Business?
-That's no problem and incredibly easy.
-Thanks to the Seeh Portal, we make it easy to order prescription spectacles.
+No problem.
+Thanks to the Seeh Portal we make it very easy for you to order prescription spectacles.
 You put together your own package/arrangement, tailored to your budget and the needs of your employee.
-You pay what you order and you never have extra unexpected costs afterwards.
+You pay what you order and you never have any extra unexpected costs afterwards.

 Still have a question about reimbursement for prescription monitor glasses or computer glasses?
 No problem, we can help you with that too.
 With 20 years of experience, we are happy to give you expert advice without obligation.

 Enjoy business benefits.
 With more than 20 years of experience, we are happy to give you free advice and help you with an easy ordering process.